-Lévy Gorvy, formed by Dominique Lévy and Brett Gorvy, cultivates a program devoted to innovation and connoisseurship in the fields of postwar and contemporary art.
+Lévy Gorvy, formed by Dominique Lévy and Brett Gorvy, is an international gallery devoted to the highest levels of connoisseurship and collecting in the fields of modern and contemporary arts.

 The gallery represents Chung Sang-Hwa, Gego, Jutta Koether, Seung-taek Lee, Senga Nengudi, Karin Schneider, Pierre Soulages, Pat Steir, Tu Hongtao, and Günther Uecker, as well as the Estate of Terry Adkins, Estate of Enrico Castellani, Estate of Yves Klein, Estate of Roman Opalka, Estate of Carol Rama, and the Estate of Germaine Richier.